asaadkhaja99/Recruitment_Tests/README.md

 # List of games
 ## Numeracy
 * Digitspan (digitspan.py): Test your working memory of numerical sequences.
-Inspired by Hirevue's Digitspan game
 * Testpower (testpower.py): Test your knowledge of common powers.
 The app shows how close your guess is to the actual value.